Skip to main content

 Asperngasse – Eggenberger Straße:

-Switches and bends are being renewed in the track triangle.
-The lane leading into the city on Eggenberger Straße will be available to motorized private traffic.
+Switches and bends were being renewed in the track triangle.

 Construction period: 5.7. – 7.9.